timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 data(HawaiiHymenoptera)
 ```

-We will work with the data for just one species:
+We will work with the data for just one species, <i>Pimpla punicipes</i>:

 ```R
 hh.sp <- droplevels(hh[(hh$Taxon_name_entered=="Pimpla punicipes"),])